|Sports Medicine Associates of South Florida|

 For simplicity, the knee is considered a "hinge" joint because of its ability to bend and straighten like a hinged door.
 In reality, the knee is much more complex because the bone surfaces actually roll and glide as the knee bends.

-The first implant designs used the hinge concept and included a connecting hinge between the parts.
-Newer implant designs recognize the complexity of the joint and more closely mimic the motion of a normal knee.
-Some designs preserve the patient's own ligaments, while others substitute for them.
+Current implant designs recognize the complexity of the joint and more closely mimic the motion of a normal knee.
+For example, ligaments keep the joint stable in a healthy knee.
+Some implant designs preserve the patient's own ligaments, while others substitute for them.

-Several manufacturers make knee implants and there are more than 150 knee replacement designs on the market today.
+Several manufacturers make knee implants and there are more than 150 designs on the market today.

-Recent developments in design include "gender specific" implants.
-A number of studies indicate that the shape and proportions of a woman's knee differ from those of a man's knee.
-As a result, several manufacturers have developed components for the end of the thighbone which more closely match the average woman's knee.
-However, there are no studies to show that "gender specific" implants last longer or provide better function than standard implants.
+Gender-specific implants.
+Many manufacturers have developed components for the end of the thighbone which more closely match the average woman's knee.
+At this time, there is no research to show that "gender specific" implants last longer or provide better function than standard implants.

-In these designs, the cushion of the tibial component has a raised surface with an internal post that fits into a special bar (called a cam) in the femoral component.
-The posterior cruciate ligament is removed to fit the components to the bone.
-The pieces work together to do what the posterior cruciate ligament does: prevent the thighbone from sliding forward too far on the shinbone when you bend your knee.
+The tibial component has a raised surface with an internal post that fits into a special bar (called a cam) in the femoral component.
+These components work together to do what the PCL does: prevent the thighbone from sliding forward too far on the shinbone when you bend your knee.

-As the name implies, the posterior cruciate ligament is kept with this implant design.
+As the name implies, the posterior cruciate ligament is kept with this implant design (the anterior cruciate ligament is removed).
 Cruciate-retaining implants do not have the center post and cam design.
 This implant may be appropriate for a patient whose posterior cruciate ligament is healthy enough to continue stabilizing the knee joint.

-Most patients get a fixed-bearing prosthesis.
+Most patients get a fixed-bearing implant.
 In this design, the polyethylene of the tibial component is attached firmly to the metal implant beneath.
 The femoral component then rolls on this cushioned surface.

 If you are younger, more active, and/or overweight, your doctor may recommend a rotating platform/mobile-bearing knee replacement.
-These implants are designed for potentially longer performance with less wear.
+Although these implants have been designed for potentially longer performance with less wear, research has not yet established improved durability or function with mobile-bearing implants.

 The metal parts of the implant are made of titanium or cobalt-chromium based alloys.
 The plastic parts are made of ultra high molecular weight polyethylene.
-All together, the components weigh between 15 and 20 ounces, depending on the size selected.
+Some implants are made of ceramics or ceramic/metal mixtures.
+Whether metal or ceramic, implants weigh between 15 and 20 ounces, depending on the size selected.

 The construction materials used must meet several criteria: